Grants

 Projects have long term carbon reduction potential, with a focus on scalability and replicability to increase their impact.

-Project are dedicated to correcting historical and systemic disadvantages within the realm of climate solutions.
+Projects acknowledge and address historical and systemic disadvantages within the realm of climate solutions.
 They facilitate inclusive participation and empower all voices to be heard, particularly those most affected by climate change.

 Community and Partnerships